The links below lead to webpages where the e-books are available for purchase.

 Нaceлeниe (Nasselenie), vol. 2012/1-2, 198-216.

 "Breaking promises: The Hungarian experience."
-Working paper, first available online.
+Working paper, published online.

 “What Economics of shortage and The socialist system have to say to the (Hungarian) readers today: An introductory study to the first two volumes of the life’s work series”.